Nursing - why do it?

 I spent three and a half years working in a secure psychiatric hospital for severe and enduring mental health and challenging behaviours.
 That was a unique experience and never a dull moment!
 A quieter more sedate nursing home followed and then I found myself working in a hostel for women and children escaping domestic abuse.
 My next role was as Senior Nurse within a holiday environment for physically and mentally disabled travellers.
 I then landed at Brendoncare Park Road just over two years ago.

-Tattoos and faith
+Tattoos and Faith

 My tattoos have always been a lead in to some interesting conversations with people I work with.
 Over the years, I have found that my ‘faith’ design with crucifix, originally an act of rebellion, has led to conversations about spirituality, how that impacts mental health and, more recently, the importance of faith (or lack of) within end of life care.

 I have always had an interest in complimentary and holistic therapies – I am trained in massage, aromatherapy, nutrition and mood, holistic pain management and professional relaxation therapy amongst others.
-I have found these to be a useful part of the ‘tool box’ to aid in holistic care for our residents and something which I am keep to develop further.
+I have found these to be a useful part of the ‘tool box’ to aid in holistic care for our residents and something which I am keen to develop further.

 Nursing has certainly been an adventure - a lesson in stepping back, walking alongside, walking behind and bringing up the rear, and sometimes watching on helplessly as life takes over.
 Nursing is so much more rewarding than I imagined; life enriching and a constant learning curve - I love it!